Flow-Imaging-Lab-at-Mudd/WATER/readme.md

 ![plane velocity](https://github.com/epicderek/flow/blob/master/illu/plane.jpg)

 Now, we introduce noise to our system.
 This noise will be added to the instance variable `vf.N`, not directly added to `vf.U`, though the user may perform such an addition.
+The separate fields `vf.N` and `vf.N_e` storing noise is velocity are useful in studying the effect of synthetic noise, since the original field is not altered while the effect of noise is obtained by replacing `vf.U_e` with `vf.U_e + vf.N_e` in computations with noise.
+Methods in the class are thus implemented.

 Adding Gaussian white noise,

 ```matlab
 vf.noise_wgn(sd = 0, snr = 10)